Qairat Boranbaev: Social activities

 Sport played a role in Kairat's social activities.
 In 2009, he became the President of Kostanay Regional Boxing Federation.

 In 2012 Mr. Boranbayev also became the chairman of the supervisory board of FC Kairat.

 In 2015, he came to the helm of Kazakhstan's National Paralympic Committee.

 In 2017 he became a Vice President of UEFA Fair Play and Social Responsibility Committee.

 Personal life

 Kairat and Sholpan Boranbayev have 4 children.
-Alima, their eldest daughter, is the best known child being married to Aisultan, grandson of the first president of Kazakhstan Nursultan Nazarbayev.
-The couple has a daughter named Amelie.
+Alima, their eldest daughter, is best known as the widow of Aisultan Nazarbayev, grandson of President Nursultan Nazarbayev.
+The couple had a daughter named Amelie.

 Criminal prosecution

 On March 17, 2022, Kairat Boranbayev was arrested and charged with large-scale embezzlement in the quasi-public sector.

 During investigation, numerous famous athletes, musicians and moviemakers testified in support of Kairat.

 On March 31, 2023 Astana court sentenced him to 8 years in prison and ordered his assets to be seized.